cabforum/servercert/docs/BR.md

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.

-**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles) of the Baseline Requirements. e.g. a Section in a CA’s CPS or a certificate template file used by CA software.
+**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles). e.g. a Section in a CA’s CPS or a certificate template file used by CA software.

 **Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.